 The government’s intention in instituting an education cess was to provide and finance quality basic education for pupils who could not otherwise pay it.
 Although the initial goal was to assist kids in finishing primary school, the government quickly understood the need of giving access to quality secondary and higher education as well.
 To that end, the Finance Act of 2007 imposed a 1% surcharge on secondary and higher education.

 Following is an example to demonstrate how this cess was calculated.
-Note that this example showcases the previous 3% regime and not the present one as its nitty-gritty is still being hammered out.
+Note that this example showcases the previous 3% regime and not the present one.

 Consider the annual income of Mr Sharma, a private-firm employee.
 In the chart below, we can see his income and investments, followed by taxes.